Responsible vision

 Framework for the issuance of bonds linked to the SDGs

-• Social bonds focus on generating benefits that provide access to essential services, facilitate social inclusion and promote the generation and maintenance of employment.
+Social instruments: Financing for projects that generate social benefits, such as access to essential services, social inclusion and the creation and maintenance of employment.

 Governance